 Companies incorporated, or registered under Hong Kong Companies Ordinance are also viewed as persons conducting businesses, therefore are required to register under the Business Registration Ordinance (Cap.
 310).

-Find out more here: 5 Questions To Ask About Hong Kong Business Registration Certificate
+Find out more via our article 5 Questions To Ask About Business Registration Certificate Hong Kong

 Format of a Hong Kong business registration number: 12345678-XXX-XX-XX-X